-First meeting at EDCL headquarter during June 2019, during kickoff meeting held on July 9th ,2019, the participants have discussed among other the environmental and social aspect of the project and the need for an Environmental and social management plan to control all relating aspects.
+First meeting at EDCL headquarter during June 2019, during this kickoff meeting, the participants have discussed among other the environmental and social aspect of the project and the need for an Environmental and social management plan to control all relating aspects.

-Field visits and public consultation was conducted starting from July 2019 relating the site handover.
+Field visits and public consultation will be conducted starting from July 2019 relating the site handover.